Feel like yourself again

 Follow your hair transplant surgeon’s post-op instructions.
 You may need to use topical antiseptics, a special shampoo, or other products to keep the area clean and help it heal.

-Most potential side effects of NeoGraft are cosmetic.
 After surgery, you might have:

 • Temporary hair shedding.
 Short-lived shedding (referred to as postoperative effluvium) can happen after any type of hair transplant procedure.
 It typically improves on its own within three or four months.

 • Pinpoint scarring.
-Although FUE hair restoration techniques such as NeoGraft don’t leave behind any large scars, they can cause pinpoint scarring.
+Although FUE hair restoration techniques such as NeoGraft and DHI don’t leave behind any large scars, they can cause pinpoint scarring.
 These scars are usually easy to conceal under your natural hair.

 • Donor site depletion.
 When an excessive amount of hair is extracted from the donor site, the area may look sparse.
 This is sometimes referred to as a “moth-eaten” appearance.